 The Credit Counseling Requirement

 Prior to filing of either a Chapter 7 or a Chapter 13, a certificate of completion of an informational consumer credit counseling program is required.
 Here is a link to the list of the providers that have been approved for this program.
-One good place to go is Family Means, which has an office across I-394 from my office.
-Another is Lutheran Social Services Financial Counseling, which has an office in Hopkins.
+One good place to go is Family Means, which has an office just down the street from my office.

 The fastest and easiest way to complete the programs may be to sign up at a web site where it can be done on line and over the telephone.
 There are quite a few of these.
 My favorite on line service has been the Debt Education and Certification Foundation.
 They call themselves "DECAF" and operate with a headquarters in or near Dallas, Texas.
 Since it's on line, of course, we don't care where they are.
 All we care about is that their program is approved by the Justice Department for Bankruptcy filings in Minnesota.
 The fee is usually about $40 per course if your lawyer registers you for the course; otherwise it's a bit more.
 Plan on spending about two hours in total doing the on line and the over the telephone portions of the course.
 You don't have to do it all at once.
 You can do a little at a time at your own pace.
 DECAF is open 24 hours a day, seven days a week.
 There's no room here for excuses about not being able to f ind a good time to get it done.

 Kelly Law Office

 11900 Wayzata Blvd. #116E